 What gives this humble yellow powder, stored in a bottle in our kitchen, so much power?
 Turmeric gets its typical yellow color from curcuminoids, which mainly consist of curcumin and two related compounds – dimethoxy curcumin and bisdemethoxycurcumin.
 Of these, curcumin is a wonder chemical that gives turmeric its magical properties.
-It is the main active ingredient and a powerful antioxidant, along with having strong anti-inflammatory properties.
-Here’s a list of things that this super compound can fight.
+What is curcumin?
+It is the main active ingredient and a powerful antioxidant, along with having strong anti inflammatory properties.
+Listed below are the health benefits of curcumin and a few of many things that this super compound can fight.

-When your body is infected with foreign organisms like microbes, viruses, and pathogens the body’s defense mechanism causes inflammation to fight these organisms.
+When your body is infected with foreign organisms like microbes, viruses, and other pathogens the body’s defense mechanism causes inflammation to fight these organisms.
 If this inflammation becomes chronic (occurring often) it attacks the good tissues of the body as well.
 Many diseases prevalent today are believed to be caused by acute short-term inflammation.
-These include heart disease, cancer, and degenerative diseases like Alzheimer’s.
-Curcumin is a strong anti-inflammatory and can match the properties of external heavy drugs if taken in a concentrated form.
+These include heart diseases, cancer, and degenerative diseases like Alzheimer’s.
+Curcumin is a strong anti inflammatory and can match the properties of external heavy drugs if taken in a concentrated form.

 2. Free Radicals